gorkemgoknar/moviescriptcleaner/README.md

 # gg_moviescriptcleaner
-Script to clean Movie scripts to get character lines Provided as is non-commercial use only.
+Script to clean Movie scripts to get character lines.

 Used to clean movie scripts for persona based chatbot with GPT2, demo in https://www.metayazar.com